-No insurance?
-Perfect.
-Flossy is here to help with a pay-as-you-go dental service where you only pay for the services you receive.
+Flossy is here to help with dental discounts you can use on demand either as an alternative to insurance or as a supplement to your current policy.
 Save up to 50% on common dental treatments, and don’t spend another minute worrying about your toothaches.

-No membership fees and no monthly premiums mean that the transparent pricing you see for your procedure is the only thing you’ll be charged.
+No membership fees and no monthly premiums mean that accessing discounts is easier than ever.
 Since there’s no waiting period, you can sign up for your membership today and get started with care right away.

 It might sound too good to be true, but our dentists are vetted against a set of rigorous criteria, including excellent peer reviews, licensure from accredited dental programs, and the use of up-to-date technology and practices.
 You can rest assured that you’re getting top-quality care even at low prices.